aAndy03/pixeltool/docs/architecture_guide.md

     -   Clicking "Back" removes the param.
 -   **Benefit**: Users can bookmark specific projects or refresh without losing context.

+## Performance & Optimization Strategy (2025.A.12+)

+### 1. Auth Optimization
+To prevent "Auth Storms" (excessive API calls to verify session), we exclude high-volume asset routes from middleware checks.
+-   **Image Proxy**: `/api/image-proxy` is excluded from `middleware.ts` matcher.
+    -   *Impact*: Reduces heavy load on Supabase Auth during scene initialization.

+### 2. Rendering Optimization (React Three Fiber)
+The Scene is computationally expensive.
+We employ several strategies to maintain 60FPS:
+-   **Memoization**: All leaf canvas components (`ArtboardComponent`, `BackgroundImageLayer`, `ReferenceLayerComponent`) are wrapped in `React.memo()`.
+This ensures they only re-render when THEIR specific props change, not when the global store updates unrelated items.
+-   **Adaptive Resolution**: We use `<AdaptiveDpr />` which lowers the pixel ratio (resolution) during camera movement or heavy interaction, and restores it instantly when static.
+This provides a "lazy load" feel to zooming/panning and keeps frame rates high.
+-   **Bounding Volume Hierarchy (BVH)**: The Scene is wrapped in `<Bvh />` to accelerate raycasting for mouse interactions (hover/click detection).

 ## How to Add New Features

 When adding a new entity (e.g., `Layers`, `Shapes`):